gigascience/gigadb-website/gigadb/app/tools/gitlab-runner/README.md

     shm_size = 0
     network_mtu = 0
 ```
+10. If there is more than one project needs a runner, repeat steps 1-9 to create a project runner for each project with a different registration token.

-10. Spin up the runner:
+11. Spin up the runner:

 ```
 ubuntu@ip-172-31-47-236:~/gigadb-website/gigadb/app/tools/gitlab-runner$ docker compose up -d runner